Pope Pius XI: Private property

-Capital and labour
+Capital and labor

-A related issue, said Pius, is the relation between capital and labour and the determination of fair wages.
+A related issue, said Pius, is the relation between capital and labor and the determination of fair wages.
 Pius develops the following ethical mandate: The Church considers it a perversion of industrial society to have developed sharp opposite camps based on income.
 He welcomes all attempts to alleviate these differences.
 Three elements determine a fair wage: the worker's family, the economic condition of the enterprise, and the economy as a whole.
-The family has an innate right to development, but this is only possible within the framework of a functioning economy and a sound enterprise.
-Thus, Pius concludes that cooperation and not conflict is a necessary condition, given the mutual interdependence of the parties involved.
+The family has an innate right to development, but this is possible only within the framework of a functioning economy and a sound enterprise.
+Thus, Pius concludes that cooperation and not conflict is a necessary condition, given the interdependence of the parties involved.